KeepLearningFromSideProject/scheduler/README.md

 	* exception handler

 ### Ongoing
-* determine what the exception is & what the error code is
+* Determine what the exception is & what the error code is
-* use [inspect](https://docs.python.org/3/library/inspect.html) to record the process information
+* Use [inspect](https://docs.python.org/3/library/inspect.html) to record the process information
-* use epoll & socket to build the communication between status controller daemon & worker daemon
+* Use epoll & socket to build the communication between status controller daemon & worker daemon

 ### Maybe???
-* use official k8s python library to manage worker[kubernetes-client/python](https://github.com/kubernetes-client/python)
+* Use official k8s python library to manage worker[kubernetes-client/python](https://github.com/kubernetes-client/python)
-*

 ## Usage
 ### Lanuch